-You ideal client and your business should share at least one core value.
+You ideal client and your business will probably share at least one core value.

-What are your clients struggles or problems and how do you help them?
+What are your clients dreams and ambitions and how do you help them to achieve that?

 From a client perspective, this is incredibly important.
 What do you do for me?
 Finding out how you fill a need that your ideal client has and how you help them allows you to truly deliver to them through your products or services.

-Action: Write down the struggles or problems your client faces and what they take away after working with you or purchasing products your business offers.
+Action: Write down any dreams or ambitions your client has and what do they take away after working with you or purchasing products your business offers.